IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ## TYPO3 Backend
 ### TSConfig: TCEMAIN.clearCacheCmd
-+ Usually used to automatically clear caches for configured pages, when editing records on another page in the backend. (like news records in a sysfolder)
++ Usually used to automatically clear caches for configured pages, when editing records on another page in the backend (like news records in a sysfolder).
 Can be configured with `all` or `pages` to automatically clear **all** caches for every single page.
 Use this with care.

 ### pages.no_cache